YangliuF95/DTD_sequence_mining/README.md

 ## Usage

-To use the code to run your analyses, navigate to the `code` folder and launch Jupyter Notebook:
+To use the code for your analyses, navigate to the `code` folder and launch Jupyter Notebook:

 ```bash
 cd code